paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 **(e) Matching funds requirements**

-(1) **Requirements** — Except as provided in [section 12594 of this title](./chapter-129-national-and-community-service.md#section-12594), the Corporation share of the cost (including the costs of member living allowances, employment-related taxes, health care coverage, and workers’ compensation and other necessary operation costs) of carrying out a national service program that receives the assistance under subsection (a) of this section, whether the assistance is provided directly or as a subgrant from the original recipient of the assistance, may not exceed 75 percent of such cost.
+(1) **Requirements** — Except as provided in [section 12594 of this title](./chapter-129-national-and-community-service.md#section-12594), the Corporation share of the cost (including the costs of member living allowances, employment-related taxes, health care coverage, and workers’ compensation and other necessary operation costs) of carrying out a national service program that receives the assistance under subsection (a), whether the assistance is provided directly or as a subgrant from the original recipient of the assistance, may not exceed 75 percent of such cost.

 (2) **Calculation** — In providing for the remaining share of the cost of carrying out a national service program, the program—